How to Conduct a Workplace Investigation by TCM

 • Document any omissions with adequate explanation

-Thanks to Gary’s knowledge and wisdom, those 150 guests that logged onto the session left with a firm sense of what it takes to be a fair and thorough investigator.
+Thanks to TCN’s knowledge and wisdom, those 150 guests that logged onto the session left with a firm sense of what it takes to be a fair and thorough investigator.
 If one acts with care, detail and integrity, the rest will surely follow.

 You can also watch the webinar by viewing the video below.